ronjunevaldoz/awake/README.md

 Awake is a cross-platform graphics wrapper and framework (OpenGL, Metal & Vulkan)

 > **Note**
-> The library is still experimental and might experience issues.
-The Android and iOS platform has an
-> stable and working opengl while the Desktop platform which uses lwjgl/glfw window is still under
+> The library is still unstable and might encounter issues.
+While the Android and iOS platform have stable and functional opengl support, the Desktop platform that utilizes the lwjgl/glfw window is still in the development and experimental phase.
-> development and experimental.

 ### Features Supported